uptonking/note4yaoo/read-docs-react-p6-hooks.md

     - If the function you’re calling is a pure computation and is safe to call while rendering, you may call it outside of the effect instead, and make the effect depend on the returned value.
     - As a last resort, you can add a function to effect dependencies but wrap its definition into the useCallback Hook.
 This ensures it doesn’t change on every render unless its own dependencies also change
 - What can I do if my effect dependencies change too often?
-  - We can use the functional update form of setState.
+  - We can **use the functional update form of `setState`**.
 It lets us specify how the state needs to change without referencing the current state
-  - The identity of the setCount function is guaranteed to be stable so it’s safe to omit.
+  - The identity of the `setCount` function is guaranteed to be stable so it’s safe to omit.
   - In more complex cases (such as if one state depends on another state), try moving the state update logic outside the effect with the useReducer Hook.
-  - The identity of the dispatch function from useReducer is always stable — even if the reducer function is declared inside the component and reads its props.
+  - The identity of the dispatch function from useReducer is always stable - even if the reducer function is declared inside the component and reads its props.
-  - As a last resort, if you want something like this in a class, you can use a ref to hold a mutable variable.
+  - As a last resort, if you want something like this in a class, you can use a `ref` to hold a mutable variable.
 Then you can write and read to it.
 - How do I implement `shouldComponentUpdate`?
   - You can wrap a function component with `React.memo` to shallowly compare its props
   - It's not a Hook because it doesn't compose like Hooks do.
-  - React.memo is equivalent to PureComponent, but it only compares props.
+  - `React.memo` is equivalent to `PureComponent`, but it only compares props.
   - React.memo doesn’t compare state because there is no single state object to compare.
 - How to memoize calculations?
   - `useMemo` Hook lets you cache calculations between multiple renders by "remembering" the previous computation